hoglet67/6502Life/TECHNICAL.md

 2. It updates the appropriate bank select register to page in the next seqential page.

-There is one further subtlty here.
+There is one further subtlety here.
 Recall there are three pointers into the current generation (called prev/this/next) and one pointer into the new generation (called new).

 When traversing the current generation data structure, the "next" pointer is always the first to cross an 8K page boundary.
-It's important that only the "next" (and "new") pointers trigger the page swapping behaviour.
-Further, the "prev" and "this" pointers must still access the the previous page.
+It's important that only the "next" (and "new") pointers trigger the page- swapping behaviour.
+Further, the "prev" and "this" pointers must still access the previous page.
 This is achieved by making the BUFFER1/2 16KB (two pages) rather than 8KB (one page).